Hieutritue/J-Venture/README.md

 # Path-To-Japsof

-Path To Japsof is a simple yet challenging platformer game made by team 2 of Japanese Software Engineers Club.
+Path To Japsof is a simple yet challenging platformer game made by team 2 of Japanese Software Engineers Club (FPT University).

 ## Description